-A RESTful API -- also referred to as a RESTful web service or REST API -- is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
+A RESTful API -- also referred to as a RESTful web service or REST API -- is based on representational state transfer (REST), an architectural style and approach to communications often used in web services development.

 REST technology is generally preferred over the more robust Simple Object Access Protocol (SOAP) technology because REST uses less bandwidth, making it more suitable for efficient internet usage.

 The REST used by browsers can be thought of as the language of the internet.
 With cloud use on the rise, APIs are being used by cloud consumers to expose and organize access to web services.
-REST is a logical choice for building APIs that allow users to connect and interact with cloud services flexibly in a distributed environment.
+REST is a logical choice for building APIs that allow users to connect to, manage and interact with cloud services flexibly in a distributed environment.
 RESTful APIs are used by such sites as Amazon, Google, LinkedIn and Twitter.

 How RESTful APIs work

 A RESTful API breaks down a transaction to create a series of small modules.
 Each module addresses a particular underlying part of the transaction.
-This modularity provides developers with a lot of flexibility, but it can be challenging for developers to design from scratch.
+This modularity provides developers with a lot of flexibility, but it can be challenging for developers to design their REST API from scratch.
 Currently, several companies provide models for developers to use; the models provided by Amazon S3, Cloud Data Management Interface (CDMI) and OpenStack Swift are the most popular.

-A RESTful API explicitly takes advantage of HTTP methodologies defined by the RFC 2616 protocol.
-They use GET to retrieve a resource; PUT to change the state of or update a resource, which can be an object, file or block; POST to create that resource ; and DELETE to remove it.
+A RESTful API uses existing HTTP methodologies defined by the RFC 2616 protocol.
+They use GET to retrieve a resource; PUT to change the state of or update a resource, which can be an object, file or block; POST to create that resource; and DELETE to remove it.

-With REST, networked components are a resource you request access to -- a black box whose implementation details are unclear.
-The presumption is that all calls are stateless; nothing can be retained by the RESTful service between executions.
+With REST, networked components are a resource the user requests access to -- a black box whose implementation details are unclear.
+All calls are stateless; nothing can be retained by the RESTful service between executions.